Looking to perform precise cutting, breaking and grinding of large display glasses?

 BRIGHT 25 VARIANT 1

-High-performance line for parallel production
+The high-performance line for parallel production

 BRIGHT 25 VARIANT 2

-The 2-in-1 system offers maximum flexibility in glass breaking, with or without a template.
+The 2-in-1 system offers maximum flexibility in glass breaking, with or without a template

 Northeast Building Products, U.S.A.